chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 ---
 title: "A Domain Driven Design dictionary for newbies"
-description: "In the last months, I started to heard a lot of stuff about Domain Driven Design.
+description: "In the last months, I started to hear a lot of stuff about Domain Driven Design.
 What is DDD?
 What does it try to solve?
-This is a post for all the newbies (like me) that are searching for a definition of what DDD is, what are its main parts and what is its main goal"
+This is a post for all the newbies (like me) that are searching for a definition of what DDD is, which are its main parts and what is its main goal."
 date: 2021-07-15
 image: ../images/posts/ddd-bounded-context-ubiquitous-language.jpg
 tags: [domain driven design]